 Case Western University medical students are using augmented reality to adjust to online classes.
 The university sent approximately 200 HoloLens units to students in order to prepare them for virtual learning during the pandemic.
 The wearable devices create hologram-like images that students can engage with during “hands-on” learning activities.
 In some classes, the devices are even replacing the use of cadavers.

 No matter how big a proponent you are for online learning, it’s hard to deny the unique challenges that some types of classes pose for a virtual environment.
 One such class—a choir ensemble class at Kalamazoo College—is learning to make music together while apart.
 Associate professor of music Chris Ludwa has taken to recording himself conducting a piece and then sending the video to his students who then record themselves singing along to his conducting.
 To create the ensemble, the tracks and videos are edited and mastered.
 Ludwa says the experience has been rewarding and teaches students individual accountability.
-He even went so far to say that a virtual element may be added to the course even after the pandemic passes.
+He even went so far as to say that a virtual element may be added to the course even after the pandemic passes.

 Bronx, New York